 “This is a family of two, and this is a family of completion.
 Whatever we start, we definitely will finish.
 If we have no one else, we got each other,” Tange Williams said.
 “We started this.
 We’re going to end this together, hand in hand as they say both of our names, and we’re going to walk down that aisle.
 And we did it.”

-Watch more of Tange and Chyna’s story here.
+Watch more of Tange and Chyna’s story.
+See the mother and daughter on the “Sherri” show.